Menu

 📍 phu yen

-Mũi Điện (Cape Varella) in Phú Yên is a dramatic 110-metre headland crowned by a working lighthouse - widely regarded as the easternmost accessible point of mainland Vietnam, and the place where the country's coastline makes its sharpest turn from the South China Sea.
+Mũi Điện (Cape Varella) in Phú Yên is a dramatic 110-metre headland crowned by a working lighthouse - traditionally regarded as the easternmost accessible point of mainland Vietnam, and one of the first places on the country's coastline to receive sunrise.

 O Quy Ho Pass